donfaustinocortizone/Nashville96/README.md

 # Nashville Gruvbox

-A Windows-like GTK theme based on both Chicago95 (for GTK3) and Redmond97 (for GTK2) incoporating the famous color scheme. **Note:** This was made with XFCE on mind, so you may find issues if you are using another DE.
+A Windows-like GTK theme based on both Chicago95 (for GTK3) and Redmond97 (for GTK2) incoporating the infamous Gruvbox color scheme.
+**Note:** This was made with XFCE on mind, so you may find issues if you are using another DE.

 ### Screenshots